-The Wild Coast
+1) The Wild Coast

 The Wild Coast is a strip of coastline that reaches from the Mtamvuna River in the north to the Great Kei River in the south.
-It is perfect for adventures on foot with all its hiking trails.
+It is perfect for adventures on foot with all its multiple hiking trails.
 It is also renowned for its shipwrecks which makes the diving and snorkelling water activities that much more enjoyable.

 One is recommended to drive through the valley using a skilled driver as one will get to immerse themselves in nature where one will be encircled by birds and animals indigenous to that area.

 It is said that the little town of Hogsback was named after the three ridges on the Amathole Mountains that resemble the outlines of a hog’s back.
 In this town, there are many beautiful forests and valleys to get lost in.

-It is known for its quirky arts and crafts shops and garden tours that are all in walking distance to accommodation and are not to be overlooked.
+It is known for its quirky arts and crafts shops and garden tours that are all within walking distance to accommodation and are not to be overlooked.
 There is something quite mystical about Hogsback and it is beautiful all year round as each season brings its own magic.

-The Valley of Desolation
+4) The Valley of Desolation

 The landscapes in this destination are like no other and the artefacts transcend to those of the stone age.
-There are also markings that have left by the Khoisan people in the east of the national park.
+There are also markings that have been left by the Khoisan people in the east of the national park.
 The best recommended time to visit is in Spring.

 It also happens to be less than an hour from Port Elizabeth and there are many possibilities when it comes to activities in the town.
 One can partake in some retail therapy, or dolphin watching and water sports for those that like to be more active.